 Morey goes on to suggest to adoptive parents, “So if you believe you know your adult child’s mind, I would examine that belief more critically.
 Virtually all interviewees told us their parents knew little of what they were telling us—including those who characterized their parental relationships as very close and loving.”
 He, like so many other adult adoptees, suggests that adoptive parents should not take an adopted child’s hurt or pain as finger-pointing or as an anti-adoption sentiment, but rather as the expected result of a complex situation.

-Now we know just how important it is to not only hear adoptees out and listen to what they are saying, but to also learn from the firsthand experience they can share with us.
+Now we know just how important it is to not only hear adoptees out and listen to what they are saying but to also learn from the firsthand experience they can share with us.
 In his blog post, “Coming Out of the Fog”, Mark Kuligowski says of adoptees who find themselves dealing with feelings and realizations that may not have been (or may not currently be) addressed by adoptive, foster, or birth family members, “As more of us come out of this fog and come to terms with our uncomfortable feelings, society as a whole must come out of the fog, too.
 Come to terms with the fact that there are uncomfortable parts of adoption and foster care, and shedding light on that doesn’t make us negative or angry—it makes us honest.”
-Mark’s hope is to encourage families and society as a whole to “realize that coming out of the fog is really coming into the truth.”
+Mark hopes to encourage families and society as a whole to “realize that coming out of the fog is really coming into the truth.”

 While some may view some of the harder lessons learned from adoptees as a negative reflection of adoptive families, adoptive parents must not confuse their personal interpretations with the reality of the situation.
 Most adoptees I’ve spoken with have shared positive stories of adoption—they love their adoptive family and their life in general.
 But of course, that does not mean being an adoptee has been easy, void of certain things they wish had been done differently, and/or comfortable enough to express emotions and feelings early on.

 In my own experience, I’ve tried to pay close attention to adoption professionals, adoptive parents, and adoptees.
-This has made me more conscientious of the insight adoptees offer and motivated me to make sure the adoption that has brought our family together does not become a wall that separates us with unspoken thoughts or feelings.
+This has made me more conscientious of the insight adoptees offer and motivated me to make sure the adoption that has brought our family together does not become a wall that separates us from unspoken thoughts or feelings.

 But lacking is the circumstances causing the child to need a family, how that part of his or her story has impacted him or her, or how that part of the story will impact his or her entrance into a (hopefully) forever family.
 Such information is confidential, but it will very much become a part of an adoptive family’s story once that adoptee joins them.
-Unlike preparatory education- and training-focused information, the pictures and words that describe waiting children hits on a much deeper and emotional level.
+Unlike preparatory education- and training-focused information, the pictures and words that describe waiting children hit on a much deeper and emotional level.
 Adoption is not about you, after all; it’s about him and his needs.

 In his Adoption.com article “10 Things Adult Adoptees Wish You Knew”, adoptee rights advocate Tom Andriola says, “Adoptees are not all the same.
 They experience life in their own way, and their adoptions impact them differently.
-But there are many things that are common among adoptees, and most would want people to know what they are.”
+But many things are common among adoptees, and most would want people to know what they are.”
 The author touches on everything, including dealing with trauma, adoptees’ rights, the need for more transparency when it comes to social and health histories, and adoptees wanting to be acknowledged as adults who are entitled to their own thoughts and feelings (and who love their adoptive families no less, but may or may not feel a yearning to learn more about their biological roots).

 That said, not all adoptees want to pursue search and reunion, and that decision should be respected not just by their adoptive families, but by other adoptees who may feel differently.
 In the Reader’s Digest article, “I Was Adopted—Here’s What Everyone Gets Wrong About Adoption”, Jen Babakhan states, “Not everyone has a reunion story—or wants one.
 Angela, 30, adopted at a month old, says her life with her adoptive family has been incredible, and she has no desire to reach out to her biological family.
 ‘It would be interesting to know the story behind my birth, but other than that, I just don’t feel that my [adoptive] mother could ever be replaced,’ she says.
 ‘And who knows if my biological parents want to be found.
 I’m sure they have their own lives, maybe other children.
 I don’t feel like I’m missing anything by not having that connection.’”